Online Master's Degree in Counseling

 Online learning has come a long way in recent years.
 Highly competitive universities often mirror their rich campus curricula online so that it is more accessible to students who can’t relocate or schedule classes around their work or family responsibilities.
 Several top universities offer fully online and/or hybrid masters programs for counseling students.

 The Council for Accreditation of Counseling & Related Educational Programs (CACREP) recognizes the value of the better online counseling programs and now lists some of them in its directory.
 The below schools all appear for their campus-based programs, which are mirrored online.
 If you select the online option, you’ll also see some other options that meet standards.
-Make sure the online counseling masters programs you apply to are regionally accredited and recognized by CACREP and/or the Council On Rehabilitation Education (CORE).
-As with selecting a campus-based program, make sure there are also courses available in your chosen specialization.
+Make sure the online counseling masters programs you apply to are regionally accredited and recognized by CACREP..
+Some programs are accredited by other recognizing bodies such as the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+Some states will only accept applications for certification and licensure if counseling programs meet the standards set forth by these accreditation councils.

 Admission requirements vary by program, but are similar to requirements for on-campus programs.
 A bachelor’s degree is always necessary.
 Other requirements may include prerequisite courses, a minimum GPA and score on the GRE test.